 The bridge gets its name from the first Venetian district dating from the 9th Century.

 Today, the bridge is packed with shops on both sides, so that the first time I crossed it, I didn’t really realize I was crossing the Grand Canal.
 Either way, getting to the steps is worth it for taking a picture (or many) and going to one of the many terraces and restaurants along the canal.

 Piazza San Marco – Saint Mark’s Basilica and Saint Mark’s Campanile

 As we made our way from Santa Lucia train station within Venice, Pizza San Marco had always been our final destination.
 The place where the magic happens, and where everyone needs to get to at least once.

 If you are spending more days in Venice, I suggest you plan your visit to Saint Mark’s Basilica early in the morning and hope not to wait too much in line.
-A good idea would even be to book your ticket online beforehand here.
+A good idea would even be to book your ticket with skip-the-line access online beforehand here.

 Saint Mark’s Campanile is Saint Mark’s Basilica’s tower, the one you see in many Venice pictures, from the top of which the whole Venice unfolds before your eyes.
 Book your ticket online here and skip the line.